Who am I?

 Who do I work with?

 During my career I have recorded at studios such as Wisseloord Studios, Studio Helmbreker, Mailmen, Fattoria Musica (DE), and Motormusic (BE).
 Most of my time is spent in my own studio in Amstedam, where I have my mixing room.
 As a producer I try to work with bands that stay true to their own identity, and try to do something different than everybody else.
-As an assistant to Huub Reijnders I was able to work with bands such as The Brahms, Orange Skyline, Sabrina Starke, and Bløf.
-As a live sound engineer I have worked with bands such as A Polaroid View, and BUNGALOW.
+During my period working as an assistant to Huub Reijnders I was able to work with bands such as The Brahms, Orange Skyline, Sabrina Starke, and Bløf.
+Doing live sound engineering I have worked with bands such as A Polaroid View, and BUNGALOW.

 What is my goal in production?

 In the current music industry the abundance of available music has made delivering quality music essential.
-Grabbing the attention of the listener is only possible with music that sticks out from the rest in some way.
+Grabbing the attention of the listener is only possible with music that sticks out from the rest in some way (and a good plan & vision).
 Looking for the thing that sets the artist apart from everyone else is one of my core duties as a producer.
-The production and recording process is custom made for every project, and delivering a recording that grabs your attention from start to end is something I strive to do with every production.
+I set up a different production and recording process for each individual project, to be able to deliver a recording that is special from start to end.